 HOW TO GROW GREENHOUSE TOMATO PLANTS FROM SEED

 Tomatoes are grown as tender annual plants in most regions, but they are actually classed as short lived perennials in the tropics of south America - their native environment.
-To get the most out of you tomato crop they will require high light intensity and a temperature of 21 - 24C, however they will lose vigour if kept above 27C or below 16C.
-Just remember that tomato plants will not tolerate frost.
+To get the most out of your tomato crop they will require high light intensity and a temperature of 21 - 24C, however they will lose vigour if kept above 27C or below 16C.
+Just remember that tomato plants will not tolerate exposure to frost.